Lorti/manu.ninja/src/pages/2016-01-26-rendering-low-poly-hair-in-unity/index.md

 }
 ~~~

-The subshaders are essentially the same, but the second one can be used on weaker hardware, as indicated by the `LOD 150`{:.cpp} line.
+The subshaders are essentially the same, but the second one can be used on weaker hardware, as indicated by the `LOD 150` line.
 The only difference is that the deferred pass is missing in the second subshader.

-If you look at one of the passes you can see a Cg snippet with `#pragma`{:.cpp} and `#include`{:.cpp} commands.
+If you look at one of the passes you can see a Cg snippet with `#pragma` and `#include` commands.
 At first the pass seems simple, but the real magic happens in the included _UnityStandardCoreForward.cginc_ file, which itself includes between 350 and almost 700 lines.

-The commands before the Cg snippet (`CGPROGRAM`{:.cpp} until `ENDCG`{:.cpp}) set up the rendering pass.
-This is where you can turn backface culling off via the command `Cull Off`{:.cpp}.
+The commands before the Cg snippet (`CGPROGRAM` until `ENDCG`) set up the rendering pass.
+This is where you can turn backface culling off via the command `Cull Off`.
 You can do this for each pass, which gives you a result similar to the image below.

 ~~~ cpp
 Pass {